-(c) Estimation of impairment of trade receivables and other items within the scope of ECL under HKFRS 9 The Group makes allowances on items subjects to ECL (including trade and other receivables and contract assets) based on assumptions about risk of default and expected loss rates.
-The Group uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period as set out in notes 2.9 and 30.4.
-The carrying amounts of trade and other receivables and contract assets at the reporting date is set out in notes 17 and 18 respectively to the consolidated financial statements.
-When the actual future cash flows are different from expected, such difference will impact the carrying amount of trade receivables and other items within the scope of ECL under HKFRS 9 and credit losses in the periods in which such estimate has been changed.
+(c) Estimation of impairment of trade receivables and other items within the scope of ECL under HKFRS 9

+The Group makes allowances on items subjects to ECL (including trade and other receivables and contract assets) based on assumptions about risk of default and expected loss rates.
+The Group uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period as set out in notes 2.9 and 28.4.
+The carrying amounts of trade and other receivables and contract assets at the reporting date is set out in notes 16 and 17 respectively to the consolidated financial statements.
+When the actual future cash flows are different from expected, such difference will impact the carrying amount of trade receivables and other receivables and other receivables and other receivables and other receivables and expected, such difference will impact the carrying amount of trade receivables and other receivables and contract has been changed.